philc/book-notes/business/paul graham essays.md

       doing great work and the oracle replied with a single word, my bet would be on 'curiosity.'"
   * "The discoveries are out there, waiting to be made.
 Why not by you?"
   * "One way to tell whether you're wasting time is to ask if you're producing or consuming.
-Writing computer games is less likely to be a waste of tiem than playing them, and playing games where you create something is less likely to be a waste of time than playing games where you don't."
+Writing computer games is less likely to be a waste of time than playing them, and playing games where you create something is less likely to be a waste of time than playing games where you don't."
 * Superlinear returns (Oct 2023)
   * "If your product is only half as good as your competitor's, you don't get half as many